Skip Navigation

 Detection opportunities

-Amber Albatross uses a small number of certificates to sign the C++ binary dropped by the PUP installer files, which can be used for detection.
-Although earlier PyInstaller EXEs had signed certificates, we have increasingly observed newer installers without signed certificates.
+Amber Albatross uses a variety of certificates to sign the first and second-stage installer files, which can be used for detection.

 NameIssuerValid FromValid ToThumbprint